 Ways to increase your iron intake, including diet changes and supplements.

-Include Iron Rich Foods in Your Diet: Some great ways to make sure you’re getting enough iron include eating more red meat (beef and lamb, specifically), dark chicken or turkey meat, beans like kale, and other leafy greens.
+Include Iron Rich Foods in Your Diet: Some great ways to make sure you’re getting enough iron include eating more red meat (beef and lamb, specifically), dark chicken, or turkey.
+Additionally, leafy greens like kale and spinach can also help boost low iron levels.
+There are also several studies that show the plant ashwagandha is great for anemia because its high iron levels have been shown to increase hemoglobin production.

 Other options include watermelon seeds, which may not be as tasty but will help boost your intake of this vital mineral!
 If you’re looking for an alternative source, consider adding a supplement.